 Frequently Asked Questions

-Open Doors continues in the U.S. under the leadership of new Interim CEO Lisa Pearce, fully dedicated to the mission and vision of our late founder Brother Andrew to serve persecuted Christians.
-This includes a renewed focus on connecting the U.S. church with our persecuted family around the world.
+No – Open Doors, the ministry founded by Brother Andrew in 1955, continues in the U.S. under the name of Open Doors U.S. This includes a renewed focus on connecting the U.S. church with our persecuted family around the world.

 Thanks to 65 years of faithful service and risk-taking by courageous brothers and sisters, Open Doors has unprecedented access and opportunity to support the most hidden, most vulnerable persecuted Christians.
 As part of the body of Christ, connected together, we can all be part of that story.
 Inspiring and encouraging Christians with how God is at work in some of the most dangerous places on earth.
 Sign up today to stay connected with the courageous faith of the persecuted church through Open Doors.